micropython/oofatfs/src/00readme.txt

   When _FAT32 is set to 1, the FAT32 support is added with an additional code size.
 This option is for only Tiny-FatFs.
 FatFs always supports all FAT sub-types.
-The initial value is 0. (no FAT32 support)
+The initial value is 0.
+(No FAT32 support)

   _USE_FSINFO